Home » Eucharistic Adoration

 When the Blessed Sacrament is exposed, it is respectful to genuflect on your knees when entering or leaving the pew.
 Do not converse with others while in the church before the Blessed Sacrament.
 You may quietly pray, read Scripture, say a rosary, meditate on the life of Jesus Christ, or use some of the prayer materials provided.

-The South Church has perpetual adoration with two scheduled adorers present at all times.
-Everyone is welcome to stop by the South Church, sign up is not required.
+Our temporary Adoration space has two scheduled adorers present at all times.
+Everyone is welcome to stop by, sign up is not required.
 Come for a short visit or stay for an hour.
 He is waiting for you!

 Family Adoration

-Family Adoration is held at the South Church from 6 to 7 p.m. on Fridays.
+Family Adoration is held in the North Church Hall Classroom A from 6 to 7 p.m. on Fridays.
 During this time, children are invited to pray in church (wiggles and whispers are welcome) or play and socialize in the church basement.
 Parents are responsible for watching their own children.
-The Knights of Columbus will provide a dinner the first Friday of the month in August, November, February, and May from 6-7 p.m.

 About Adoration